orangespaceman/training-notes/php.md

 <p>Planet 7 = Neptune</p>
 ```

-Starts with the array to iterate through, followed by the keyword as, followed by two variables — the first is assigned the index of the element and the second is assigned the value of that index’s element.
+Starts with the array to iterate through, followed by the keyword `as`, followed by two variables — the first is assigned the index of the element and the second is assigned the value of that index’s element.

-(If only one variable is listed after as, it is assigned the value of the array element.)
+(If only one variable is listed after `as`, it is assigned the value of the array element.)

-In our example, the foreach instruction moves through the array `$planets`, assigning each element in turn to the variable `$planet`
+In our example, the `foreach` instruction moves through the array `$planets`, assigning each element in turn to the variable `$planet`

 ### Forms